Martinique thrasher: Reproduction

-Conservation Status
+Conservation status

-The white-breasted thrasher total population is estimated at 1900 individuals and is ranked as "endangered" according to the IUCN Red List.
-The rate of decline of the population has largely increased due to habitat loss on both islands.
-The white-breasted thrasher is able to coexist with some of its predators such as rats and mongooses.
-However, this predation places an additional burden on the already small thrasher population, especially in Martinique where rats and mongooses are more abundant.
-That is why organizations charged with environmental protection have started several programs such as: rats extermination and mongoose capture program, and also a program aimed at monitoring the reproduction success of the R. b. brachyurus (in which one of the tasks consists of fixing plastic bottles on nesting trees trunks, preventing predators to reach the nest).
+The Martinique thrasher total population is estimated at 133-267 individuals and is ranked as "endangered" according to the IUCN Red List.
+The rate of decline of the population has largely increased due to habitat loss.
+The Martinique thrasher is able to coexist with some of its predators such as rats and mongooses.
+However, this predation places an additional burden on the already small thrasher population, especially where rats and mongooses are more abundant.
+That is why organizations charged with environmental protection have started several programs such as rat extermination, a mongoose capture program, and also a program aimed at monitoring the reproduction success of the R. b. brachyurus (in which one of the tasks consists of fixing plastic bottles on nesting trees trunks, preventing predators from reaching the nest).